-A review of EHSD's CAASPP and NWEA data indicates student performance lower than the state and local expectation of standard met.
-Similarly, English Language Learners are not achieving grade level standards and are not reclassifying at an acceptable rate.
-21% of students met or exceeded grade level standards in reading and 18% of students met or exceeded grade level standards in math on the end of year NWEA assessment.
 In order to improve achievement standards, EHSD plans to:

-- 1. Provide additional release time providing teachers with planning time and support in order to engage in learning walks across EHSD and action plan after quarterly benchmark assessments.
-Learning walks and planning time will focus on equitable teaching practices to better support low income, English learners, and Foster Youth students to include homogenous and heterogeneous grouping techniques and practices, one-on-one and alignment to CCSS and ELD standards aimed at specific student groups (EL, Foster, Low-Income).(Action 1) - 2.
-Partner with the Kern County Superintendent of Schools Office in order to provide math and literacy instructional coaching as well as training in the areas of Universal Design for Learning and equity-based instructional practices.
+1. Provide additional release time providing teachers with planning time and support in order to engage in learning walks across EHSD and action plan after quarterly benchmark assessments.
+Learning walks and planning time will focus on equitable teaching practices to better support low income, English learners, and Foster Youth students to include homogenous and heterogeneous grouping techniques and practices, one-on-one and alignment to CCSS and ELD standards aimed at specific student groups (EL, Foster, Low-Income).(Action 1)

+2. Partner with the Kern County Superintendent of Schools Office in order to provide math and literacy instructional coaching as well as training in the areas of Universal Design for Learning and equity-based instructional practices.
 These two practices are especially for assisting unduplicated student groups as they emphasize and teach/coach how to better meet the needs of individual students providing for more access to individualized learning styles and access to additional instructional supports aimed at closing the achievement gap.
-Additionally, this partnership will support our Literacy TOSA and Literacy Small Group Teacher (grant funded) with additional coaching and training in order to better serve the teaching and learning at EHSD.
-(Action 2) - 3.
-Retain three teachers to maintain small class sizes in order to provide for smaller group instruction and continued enhanced opportunities for building strong positive relationships between teachers and their students.
-Additionally, smaller class sizes have allows for Low Income English learners, and Foster Youth to grow academically as per CAASPP/SBAC achievement from Red status in 2017-18 to Yellow status in 2018-2019.
-(Action 3) - 4.
-Provide skill-based support through evidence-informed technology software in science, technology, engineering, arts and mathematics.
+Additionally, this partnership will support our Literacy Intervention Program with additional coaching and training in order to better serve the teaching and learning at EHSD.
+(Action 2)

+3. Retain three teachers to maintain small class sizes in order to provide for smaller group instruction and continued enhanced opportunities for building strong positive relationships between teachers and their students.
+(Action 3)

+4. Provide skill-based support through evidence-informed technology software in science, technology, engineering, arts and mathematics.
 Access to this opportunity is an especially important experience for our unduplicated students as their attendance and participation is encouraged because otherwise they would tend not be exposed to S.T.E.A.M curriculum and practices which could positively impact their future choices in high school and beyond.
+(Action 4)

-(Action 4) - 5.
-Utilize a national norm-referenced assessment system (NWEA) to be sure that we are accurately assessing and placing our unduplicated students in order to better serve their academic needs with personalized learning, UDL access points, and to ensure we are measuring effectiveness of our programs and services.
+5. Utilize a national norm-referenced assessment system (NWEA) to be sure that we are accurately assessing and placing our unduplicated students in order to better serve their academic needs with personalized learning, UDL access points, and to ensure we are measuring effectiveness of our programs and services.
 Unduplicated students especially need to be assessed in a valid fashion and compared to the national norm so that their needs can continuously be assessed and and learning loss may be effectively mitigated.
 Additionally, teachers will receive training on the use of state interim assessments as part of Smarter Balanced system as well as continue developing mastery with new NWEA/MAP Growth assessment tool will provide growth and achievement trends principally directed to support unduplicated student groups.
+(Action 5)

-(Action 5) - 6.
-Provide supplemental material and software to support students below grade level in mathematics.
+6. Provide supplemental material and software to support students below grade level in mathematics.
 This action will provide supplemental material and software to support students below grade level whom have shown minimal to below average growth during the school year with access to additional skill-based support in mathematics through a research-based learning software.
 Additionally, funds will fund lunch time tutoring on a quarterly basis for both certificated and classified staff members in math and reading.
 (Action 6)